-(1) Press the 6, 5 and 1 keys in this order in the initial stage of the maintenance mode.
+(1) Press the 6, 5 and 1 keys in this order.

 The machine prints out two sets of vertical alignment check patterns in monochrome for 600 dpi and 1200 dpi (see the next page), each of which consists of #0 through #8 blocks.
 If the vertical alignment is ON, #5 block shows vertically aligned lines.